-To translate the page we created, click on the “plus” icon found in the language meta-box on the top right.
+To translate the page we created, click on the plus icon found in the language meta-box in the sidebar.

-Now, when we view the translated page on the front-end, we can see the translated strings.
+Now, when we view the translated page on the front-end, we can see the translated content.

 You might need to update the page builder shortcodes in the language configuration file for different reasons:

 You can download the language configuration file from our repository.
-Add the shortcodes or attributes to the existing shortcodes to the language configuration file
+Add the shortcodes or attributes to the existing shortcodes within the language configuration file.

 To extract strings from pages built using the Avia Layout Builder and load them on the Translation Editor screen, we need to configure WPML to identify the shortcodes and attributes containing the strings that require translation.
 This is done by adding a file, called wpml-config.xml, which is typically placed in the root folder of your theme.
 For Enfold, we are hosting the language configuration file on our servers.
 It is set to override the local configuration file placed in Enfold’s root folder, ensuring that the configuration file is always up to date.